 At which rate additional older brothers increase the probability of homosexuality is not known.
 Our data did not permit us to distinguish among the five functions proposed (f3 to f7, Table S1), including a logistic, geometric, and linear functions (Table S5).
 This low resolution is explained by the paucity of individuals displaying a relatively high number of older brothers (e.g. ob > 3), thus precluding distinction of the various functions.
 We know of only one previous attempt to infer the shape of the FBOE: Cantor et al. (2002) used the data from Blanchard and Bogaert (1996a) and Blanchard et al. (1998) to fit linear and quadratic functions, and found no significant support for including terms of degree > 1.
 A linear relationship between number of older brother and probability of being homosexual has been generally assumed since this seminal work.
-However, such non-bounded and increasing function is necessarily an approximation useful for cases displaying only few number of older brothers.
-Similarly, the threshold function f7 used here represents probably another approximation, likely to be inadequate for an elevated number of older brothers.
+However, such an unbounded linear increasing function is necessarily an approximation useful only for cases with few older brothers.
+Similarly, the threshold function f7 used here certainly represents another approximation, also poorly applicable to large sibships with many older brothers.